 It is notable that the 77D has a microphone port, which is missing on the Q Typ 116.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the 77D and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
+The Q Typ 116 was replaced by the Leica Q2, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 77D and the Leica Q Typ 116?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.